sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_2_WhatIsAComputerProgram/WhatIsAComputerProgram_Quiz.md

 **Description**

-a) Disk is where the computer program which we write and the Converter program are saved.
+Disk is where the computer program which we write and the Converter program are saved.
 They are saved as Files.

-b) RAM is the Primary memory of the computer.
-It vanishes when the computer is turned off.

-c) CPU is the Central Processing Unit where all the Tasks are done.

-d) All are not correct.

 ---
 ---